 Not sure where to start?
 Here are 4 ways that you can use surveys to enhance your email marketing strategy to build better relationships with your contacts:

 1. Get more information up front

 One of the biggest mistakes that businesses make with email marketing these days is sending generic email campaigns to their entire list of contacts and hoping to see results.

 As people’s inboxes become more crowded with promotional content and other messages from websites they’ve visited, it becomes increasingly difficult to stand out from the crowd.
 You have to create content that is highly relevant to the reader if you want to cut through all of the clutter.

 So, how do you know what content is relevant to your subscribers?
 Just ask them!
-Use an email opt-in survey to give new contacts the chance to specify their email content preferences at the time of signup.
+Use an email or email at domain name opt-in survey to give new contacts the chance to specify their email content preferences at the time of signup.
 You can ask about things like:

 Product category or content topic interests